Lande Is The 1st European P2P Lending Company To Earn A 4thWay PLUS Rating

 What does Lande do?

-Lande's borrowers are Latvian businesses – mostly farmers – who borrow for 3-24 months, with the loans secured either on the farmer's land or home, on pre-priced grain with insurance against natural hazards, or on farming machinery.
-Most loans pay lenders interest every month, with the amount lent repaid at the end.
+Lande's borrowers are Latvian, Lithuanian and Romanian businesses – mostly farmers – who borrow for 3-24 months, with the loans secured either on the farmer's land or home, on pre-priced grain with insurance against natural hazards, on farming machinery, livestock, and one or two miscellaneous loans.

 To lend, you must have a bank account in the EU, Iceland, Liechtenstein, Norway, the UK or Switzerland.

-Lenders using Lande have lent €8 million since 2020.
+Lenders using Lande have lent €12 million since 2020.

 About Lande's 4thWay PLUS Rating